An official website of the United States government

 BLS economists assigned occupations to categories based on analyses of qualitative and quantitative information.
 Sources of quantitative data include educational attainment data from the Census Bureau’s American Community Survey (ACS); data on education, work experience, and on-the-job training requirements from the Occupational Information Network (O*NET); and data on postsecondary program completions from the National Center for Education Statistics.
 In addition, economists evaluated qualitative information obtained from educators, employers, workers in the occupation, training experts, and representatives of professional and trade associations and unions.

 Education attainment data from the ACS are a useful analytical tool that complements the category system.
 These data present the percent distribution of workers employed in an occupation, broken down by their highest level of education attained.
-The ACS collects demographic and employment information from about 3 million households annually.
+The ACS collects demographic and employment information from over 3.5 million households annually.
 The educational attainment data published by BLS are based on the Census Bureau’s microdata files.

 Occupational statistics in the ACS are coded under the Census Bureau’s occupational classification system.
 Both the BLS category system and the BLS Occupational Employment and Wage Statistics (OEWS) data—the source data for the National Employment Matrix, are coded based on the federal government’s Standard Occupational Classification (SOC) system.
 Although the Census Bureau’s system is based on the SOC, it does not provide the same level of detail as the matrix.
 As a result, some detailed SOC occupations have the same educational attainment data, because they are combined in the Census Bureau’s occupational classification system.
 (For a full discussion of the National Employment Matrix, including its use of the SOC and OEWS data, see the BLS projections methodology).